freeCodeCamp/freeCodeCamp/guide/english/css/id-selector/index.md

 ```
 ### Note about IDs

 ID should be avoided when styling if possible.
-As it has high specificity and it can be overriden only if you inline styles, or add styles into ```<style>```.
+As it has high specificity and it can only be overridden if you add inline styles, or add styles into ```<style>```.
 The weight of ID override class selectors and type selectors.

 Remember, the ID selector must match an HTML element's ID attribute.
 ```html